Bishop of Providence

-The Most Rev. Richard Garth Henning was appointed as Coadjutor Bishop of Providence with right of succession by Pope Francis on November 23, 2022.
+The Most Rev. Richard G. Henning became the ninth Bishop of Providence on May 1, 2023 after being appointed coadjutor Bishop of Providence with right of succession by Pope Francis on November 23, 2022.
 Bishop Henning has been active in the United States Conference of Catholic Bishops and on projects related to parish evangelization and dramatic missionary growth.

 Prior to being named Coadjutor Bishop of Providence on June 8, 2018, Archbishop Christophe Pierre, Apostolic Nuncio to the United States announced that Pope Francis had appointed Rev. Msgr.
 Henning to be an auxiliary bishop of the Diocese of Rockville Centre.
 On July 24, 2018 in St. Agnes Cathedral, Rockville Centre, New York, Most Reverend John O. Barres, Bishop, Diocese of Rockville Centre ordained Bishop-Elect Henning an auxiliary bishop of